 You never have to declare variables as

-let, but if you know you're never going to change a variable then using
+let, but if you know you're never going to change what a variable references then using

 let is a good way to catch errors.
-It can also serve as a useful comment, indicating the value is not meant to be changed.
+It can also serve as a useful comment, indicating what is referenced is not meant to be changed.